 Dr. Stephen Sinatra has been a cardiologist and nutritionist specializing in integrative medicine for nearly 40 years.
 He has appeared on several national television and radio programs (such as The Dr. Oz Show) and is the author of numerous books pertaining to natural health, including Reverse Heart Disease Now: Stop Deadly Cardiovascular Plaque Before It’s Too Late, and The Sinatra Solution: Metabolic Cardiology.

-Here he shares some keen advice to guys who want to maintain good health.
+Here he shares some keen advice to guys who want to maintain good hormone health.

 Begin with a Strong Foundation